amiya-pattnaik/rest-atf/README.md

-## REST API testing-with-Mocha
+## RESTful API Test-Automation Framework

-ngtaf4js(Next Generation Test Automation Framework 4 JavaScript with jasmine.
-This repository contains a collection of sample webdriverIO (Selenium - Node.js/JavaScript) projects and libraries that demonstrate how to use the tool and develop automation script using the Jasmine BDD framework.
-It support ES6 (via babel-register) and uses Grunt to manage tasks.
-It generate Spec, JUNIT, Allure, JSON reporters as well.
+This repository contains a collection of sample scripts designed to perform end to end test automation on JSON REST endpoints for POST, GET, PUT, DELETE etc. It uses Mocha and support ES6 (via babel-register).
+It generate Spec, JUNIT, JSON reporters as well.

 ## Installation